Martin Ødegaard: 2017–2020: Loans in Netherlands and Spain

-On 10 January 2017, Dutch club SC Heerenveen confirmed that Ødegaard had joined them on loan for 18 months.
+On 10 January 2017, Dutch club Heerenveen confirmed that Ødegaard had joined them on loan for 18 months.
 He had also been close to agreeing a deal with Barcelona, according to his agent, but the Catalan's club transfer ban at the time proved a pivotal factor.
 He made his Eredivisie debut four days later in a 2–0 home win over ADO Den Haag, replacing Arbër Zeneli in the last seconds.
 After the game, he spoke to Fox Sports about how he was pleased with his new surroundings.
 His start to his time at Heerenveen was poor, having only one shot and one assist in his first seven games, and he was later confined to the substitutes' bench by manager Jurgen Streppel.
-He scored his first goal for the Frisians on 18 May in his 15th appearance, a 3–1 home loss to FC Utrecht in the first leg of a play-off semi-final (5–2 aggregate).
+He scored his first goal for the Frisians on 18 May in his 15th appearance, a 3–1 home loss to Utrecht in the first-leg of a play-off semi-final (5–2 aggregate).

 In the 2017–18 season, Ødegaard became a regular starter.
-He scored his first regular-season goal for Heerenveen on 18 November 2017, in a 4–0 win against FC Twente.
+He scored his first regular-season goal for Heerenveen on 18 November 2017, in a 4–0 win against Twente.

-On 21 August 2018, Real Madrid announced that Ødegaard would be loaned again for the 2018–19 season, joining another Eredivisie club, Vitesse Arnhem.
+On 21 August 2018, Real Madrid announced that Ødegaard would be loaned again for the 2018–19 season, joining another Eredivisie club, Vitesse.
 He managed to score 11 goals and 12 assists in his season with Vitesse, he was also voted as the club's player of the year by the fans.

 On 5 July 2019, he was loaned to Real Sociedad for one season, with Real Madrid retaining the option to recall the player or extend the loan for an additional season after the first year.
 On 25 August, he scored his first La Liga goal in a 1–0 victory over Mallorca at the Estadi Mallorca San Moix.
 On 14 September, he scored his second goal for the club in a 2–0 home victory over Atletico Madrid at the Anoeta Stadium, in what was regarded by pundits as a man-of-the-match performance.
 He registered his first assist with a 20-yard line-breaking pass to Mikel Oyarzabal against fellow Basques Deportivo Alavés, in a move praised by fans and pundits alike for its technique.
 In September 2019, Ødegaard was named La Liga Player of the Month.